-For NYC publicist, mom of two under the age of 6, and long-time Provenance client, Marie Espinel, knows how important self-care is to maintaining her health.
-Check out a sneak peak into this Midtown Mom's busy routine including how she manages her health through nutrition, her must-haves for stress relief, and how she maintains balance throughout the day.
+For NYC publicist, mom of two under the age of 6, and long-time Provenance client, Marie Espinel knows how important self-care is to maintaining her health.
+Check out a sneak peek into this Upper East Side Mom's busy routine including how she manages her health through nutrition, her must-haves for stress relief, and how she maintains balance throughout the day.

 The microbiome is one of the most important ecosystems in your body.
 The bacteria in your gut that help us process foods and absorb nutrients are responsible for weight, mood, energy, and overall wellness.
 This amazing community of bacteria, also called “the second brain”, has an enormous effect on your sleep, skin, allergies, hormones, immunity, and more.